The Best Cutting Boards, According to Home Cooks

 First, narrow down the material.

-The first thing to think about when you’re in the market for a cutting board is its material.
+The first thing to think about when you’re in the market for a cutting board is what material it’s going to be made out of.
 Get to know the differences between the most common types so that you can weigh their pros and cons.

-- Plastic cutting boards may seem like the most health-conscious option since they’re dishwasher-safe, but studies show that they may not be as germ-free as we assume.
-While a brand new one can be completely cleared of bacteria with a run through the dishwasher, even a lightly-used plastic cutting board can never be truly cleaned once knives have compromised the surface.
-(Even shallow scratches will catch and harbor some.)
+Plastic cutting boards may seem like the most health-conscious option since they’re dishwasher-safe, but studies show that they may not be as germ-free as we assume.
+While a brand new one can be completely rid of bacteria with a run through the dishwasher, even a lightly-used plastic cutting board can never be truly cleaned once knives have compromised the surface.
+(Even shallow scratches will catch and harbor some bacteria.)
 On the upside, plastic options are slim and easy to store, gentle on knives, and not particularly expensive.

 Advice: Plastic options may be the best cutting boards for bread and vegetables if you avoid cutting meat on it and wash all other foods vigorously before chopping, dicing, or mincing them.
 Even so, you’ll still need to replace it once or more a year to avoid potential foodborne illness.

-Advice: While overall cleanliness and environmental consciousness work in its favor, know that bamboo can be particularly hard on knife blades, requiring you to sharpen your blades more often.
+Advice: While overall cleanliness and environmental consciousness work in its favor, bamboo can be particularly hard on knife blades, requiring you to sharpen your blades more often than you would need to otherwise.

 Advice: Whether you prefer a traditional butcher block made of several types of wood or a sleek, heavy slab of maple, know that most wood boards are two to three times as expensive as a bamboo alternative.
 Still, with the right maintenance, your wooden cutting board can serve double-duty as both work surface and serving platter for generations to come.

-- Upscale marble or granite cutting boards may appeal to home cooks who are fans of luxury culinary products.
-These slabs cost three to four times as much as any other material, however, and are technically more visually appealing than useful.
+mMrble or granite cutting boards appeal to home cooks with a penchant for luxury culinary products.
+These slabs cost three to four times as much as any other material and are more visually appealing than long-lasting.
 For example, granite is too porous to resist absorption of the foods you set and chop on it; therefore, it may enable cross-contamination even after a thorough cleaning if you were to use it for cutting meat one night and vegetables the next.

 Advice: Either marble or granite slabs are perfectly safe and strikingly beautiful to use when slicing fruits, cheese, and crudités, but not necessarily practical for day-to-day meal prep.